 Family members, patients, and the care team may have a difference of opinion regarding the goals of care.
-We encourage patients and families to have an open dialogue with the care team members by requesting a patient and family conference to attempt to reach agreement on the goals of care.
+We encourage patients and families to have an open dialogue with the care team members by requesting a patient and family conference

-For circumstances in which a patient/ family care conference fails to resolve a complex ethical issue, the hospital provides the services of an ethics committee, which can create a mechanism for conflict resolution through communication and shared decision making.
-A family member or patient representative can access the bioethics consultation service by dialing 201-894-3199.
+For circumstances in which a patient/

+family care conference fails to resolve a

+complex ethical issue, the hospital provides

+the services of an ethics committee,

+which can create a mechanism for conflict

+resolution through communication and

+shared decision making.
+A family member

+or patient representative can speak to

+the nurse manager/supervisor for further

+assistance.